 While we intend to defend any lawsuit vigorously, we presently believe that the ultimate outcome of current pending legal proceeding will not have any material adverse effect on our financial position, cash flows or overall results of operations.
-Litigation is subject to inherent uncertainties, and unfavorable rulings could occur.
-An unfavorable ruling could include monetary damages.
-Were an unfavorable ruling to occur, there exists the possibility of a material adverse impact on our business or results of operations for the period in which the ruling occurs or future periods.
+However, litigation is subject to inherent uncertainties, and unfavorable rulings could occur.
+An unfavorable ruling could include monetary damages, which could impact on our business or results of operations for the period in which the ruling occurs or future periods.